WestDRI/slides/content/r_gis_brc/_index.md

 <br>

 {{%fragment%}}
-Let's plot our GNP map as an inset of our Western North America map.
+Let's plot our GNP map as an inset of our Western North America map
 <br><br>
 As always, first we check that the CRS are the same: